-Reducing the bore diameter and proposed cross section of the ICE corridor concept may be another way to reduce the cost of the project.
-More investigation is required to determine how the cross section and bore size could be reduced.
+Reducing the bore diameter and proposed cross section of the ICE corridor concept may be a way to reduce the cost of the project.
+More investigation is required to determine how the cross-section and bore size could be reduced for the ICE concept.
 Additionally, there are several regulatory requirements that would likely need to be considered in designing the cross section.
 While it may be difficult to reduce the highway or rail tunnel cross section, a smaller diameter could be considered for an alternative design vehicle.
 The ONT Loop and LVCC Loop are example projects where smaller diameter bores were allowable for autonomous transit use.
-The review of recent tunneling projects shows feasibility for the ICE tunnel concept is slowly improving as tunneling technology is progressing.
-Technology has not advanced to the point where long, wide highway tunnels can be constructed at a lower cost.
-However, modern boring methods have lowered the cost on smaller, shorter tunnels.
-If this scales to larger tunnels, then the ICE corridor could become more feasible.